DeepLabCut/DeepLabCut/docs/maDLC_AdvUserGuide.md

 Ideally for training DNNs, one uses large batch sizes.
 Thus, for mutli-animal training batch processing is preferred.
 This means that we'd like the images to be similarly sized.
 You can of course have differing size of images you label (but we suggest cropping out useless pixels!).
 So, we have a new function that can pre-process your data to be compatible with batch training.
 As noted above, please run this function before you `create_multianmialtraining_dataset`.
 This function assures that each crop is "small", by default 400 x 400, which allows larger batchsizes and that there are multiple crops so that different parts of larger images are covered.

+At this point you also select your neural network type.
+Please see Lauer et al. 2021 for options.

-**maDeepLabCut CRITICAL POINT**- you must use this new function if you have a multi-animal project (and the skeleton in the `config.yaml` **must be defined** before you run this step, if not already done).
-You **should also run** `deeplabcut.cropimagesandlabels(config_path)` before creating a training set, as we use batch processing and many users have smaller GPUs that cannot accommodate larger images + larger batchsizes.
+You **should also first run** `deeplabcut.cropimagesandlabels(config_path)` before creating a training set, as we use batch processing and many users have smaller GPUs that cannot accommodate larger images + larger batchsizes.
 This is also a type of data augmentation.

 NOTE: you can edit the crop size.
-If your images are very large (2k, 4k pixels), consider increasing this size, but be aware unless you have a lagre GPU (24 GB or more), you will hit memory errors.
-You can lower the batchsize, but this may affect performance.
+If your images are very large (2k, 4k pixels), consider increasing this size, but be aware unless you have a lagre GPU (24 GB or more), you will hit memory errors. _You can lower the batchsize, but this may affect performance._

 ```python
 deeplabcut.cropimagesandlabels(path_config_file, size=(400, 400), userfeedback=False